-Currently Latvia has been elected as a member to the UN Economic and Social Council, to the UN Commission on the Status of Women and to the UN Commission on Science and Technology for Development.
+Currently Latvia has been elected as a member to the UN Economic and Social Council, to the UN Commission on the Status of Women to Executive Board of the UN Entity for Gender Equality and Empowerment of Women (UN-Women) and to the UN Commission on Science and Technology for Development.

 Latvia has also been elected to two UNESCO bodies – the Intergovernmental Council of the UNESCO International Programme for the Development of Communication (IPDC), and the UNESCO Intergovernmental Committee for the Protection and Promotion of the Diversity of Cultural Expressions.
 Latvia’s representative Mr.Valts Ernštreits, Director of the Livonian Institute of the University of Latvia, participates in the UN Global Task Force for Making a Decade of Action for Indigenous Languages.

 Latvian expert Ms. Ilze Brands-Kehris assumed her functions as Assistant Secretary-General for Human Rights in January 2020.
 This is the highest-ranking post in the UN structure ever held by any Latvian expert.
 Ms. I. Brands-Kehris heads the Office of the UN High Commissioner for Human Rights in New York and assists the Secretary General in advancing the human rights agenda.